SVHC-Detecting App Will Likely Increase Consumer Scrutiny

 While the REACH Regulation and other due diligence requirements control and restrict potentially harmful substances from production processes, there is always a risk a substance could enter a finished consumer product.
 Complex supply chains make reporting on substances a time-consuming and detail-oriented process, and additional substances are added to the REACH Regulation’s Candidate List every six months.
 The goal of this regulation is to remove all known SVHCs from the supply chain, but doing so requires manufacturers to identify and adopt alternative substances.

 Leveraging a third-party software solution can help alleviate the strain REACH compliance places on internal resources.
 A robust supply chain data management solution such as the Assent Compliance Platform helps companies meet their REACH requirements and centralize their data, allowing them to proactively remove substances from their products ahead of their restriction.
-To learn how Assent can support your company, contact us.
+To learn how Assent can support your company, please contact us.

 Dr. Raj Takhar